aiekick/ImGuiFileDialog/README.md

 ## Filter Infos

-You can define color for a filter type
+You can define a color for a filter type
 ```cpp
 ImGuiFileDialog::Instance()->SetExtentionInfos(".cpp", ImVec4(1,1,0, 0.9));
 ImGuiFileDialog::Instance()->SetExtentionInfos(".h", ImVec4(0,1,0, 0.9));